safe-global/safe-docs/safe-core-api/safe-transaction-service.md

 # Safe Transaction Service
-## Overview

-Safe transaction service keeps track of transactions sent via Safe contracts.
-It indexes these transactions by using events (L2 chains) and tracing (L1 chains) mechanisms.
+Safe Transaction Service keeps track of transactions sent via Safe contracts.
+It indexes these transactions using events (L2 chains) and tracing (L1 chains) mechanisms.

 **Key Features:**

-- [**Blockchain Indexing**](#blockchain-indexing): Executed transactions, configuration changes, ERC-20/721 transfers, and onchain confirmations are automatically indexed from the blockchain.
+- [**Blockchain indexing**](#blockchain-indexing): Executed transactions, configuration changes, ERC-20/721 transfers, and onchain confirmations are automatically indexed from the blockchain.
 - [**Offchain transaction signatures**](#offchain-transaction-signatures): Transactions can be sent to the service, enabling offchain signature collection.
-This feature helps inform owners about pending transactions that are awaiting confirmation to be executed.
+This feature helps inform owners about pending transactions awaiting confirmation for execution.
 - [**Offchain messages**](#offchain-messages): The service can collect offchain signatures to confirm messages following [EIP-1271](https://eips.ethereum.org/EIPS/eip-1271).
 - [**Transactions decode**](#transactions-decode): The service keeps getting source and ABIs from contracts that interact with Safe to decode these interactions.

-**Technology Stack Overview**
+## Technology stack overview

-Safe transaction service is a [Django](https://www.djangoproject.com/) app written in Python that follows a very common architecture:
+Safe Transaction Service is a [Django](https://www.djangoproject.com/) app written in Python with the following architecture:

 - [Gunicorn](https://gunicorn.org/): A Python WSGI HTTP Server.
 - [Celery](https://docs.celeryq.dev/en/stable/): A task queue with focus on real-time processing, while also supporting task scheduling.
-Safe transaction service currently has a scheduler (for periodic tasks), a worker indexer to consume and execute indexing tasks, and a contracts worker mainly to get metadata from contracts.
+Safe Transaction Service has a scheduler (for periodic tasks), a worker indexer to consume and execute indexing tasks, and a contracts worker mainly to get metadata from contracts.
 - [RabbitMQ](https://www.rabbitmq.com/): A distributed message broker system Celery uses to share messages between the scheduler, workers, and the Django application.
 - [PostgreSQL](https://www.postgresql.org/): An open source object-relational database system.
-- [Redis](https://redis.com/): An open source, in-memory data structure store that can be used as a database, cache, message broker, and streaming engine.
-It is used for caching by the Safe transaction service.
+- [Redis](https://redis.com/): An open source, in-memory data structure store used for caching by the Safe Transaction Service.
 - [safe-eth-py](https://github.com/safe-global/safe-eth-py): A library to interact with Safe and blockchains.

 <figure><img src="../.gitbook/assets/transaction_service_architecture.png" width="100%" alt="" /></figure>

-## Blockchain Indexing
+## Blockchain indexing

-Safe transaction service can index automatically executed transactions, configuration changes, ERC-20/721 transfers, and onchain confirmations.
+Safe Transaction Service can index automatically executed transactions, configuration changes, ERC-20/721 transfers, and onchain confirmations.
 The indexer is running on `worker-indexer` by different periodic [tasks](https://github.com/safe-global/safe-transaction-service/blob/master/safe_transaction_service/history/tasks.py).

-ERC-20 and ERC-721 are indexed using [eth_getLogs](https://ethereum.org/en/developers/docs/apis/json-rpc/#eth_getlogs) filtered by the Transfer topic `keccak('Transfer(address,address,uint256)')`.
+ERC-20 and ERC-721 are indexed using [`eth_getLogs`](https://ethereum.org/en/developers/docs/apis/json-rpc/#eth_getlogs) filtered by the Transfer topic `keccak('Transfer(address,address,uint256)')`.

 Safe creation, executed transactions, configuration changes, and onchain confirmations are indexed differently depending on whether the chain is L1 or L2.

 For L1 chains, the indexer calls tracing methods.
-For the oldest blocks, [trace_filter](https://openethereum.github.io/JSONRPC-trace-module#trace_filter) is used filtering by singleton address of Safe contracts, and for the latest blocks [trace_block](https://openethereum.github.io/JSONRPC-trace-module#trace_block) is used, as `trace_filter` takes longer to return updated information. `trace_block` will be used if the block depth is lower than `ETH_INTERNAL_TXS_NUMBER_TRACE_BLOCKS`.
+For the oldest blocks, [`trace_filter`](https://openethereum.github.io/JSONRPC-trace-module#trace_filter) is used filtering by singleton address of Safe contracts, and for the latest blocks [`trace_block`](https://openethereum.github.io/JSONRPC-trace-module#trace_block) is used, as `trace_filter` takes longer to return updated information. `trace_block` will be used if the block depth is lower than `ETH_INTERNAL_TXS_NUMBER_TRACE_BLOCKS`.
 The environment variables indexing uses are defined [here](https://github.com/safe-global/safe-transaction-service/blob/master/config/settings/base.py#L433).

-For L2 chains, the indexing is by events with the [eth_getLogs](https://ethereum.org/en/developers/docs/apis/json-rpc/#eth_getlogs) method with the corresponding topics.
+For L2 chains, the indexing is by events with the [`eth_getLogs`](https://ethereum.org/en/developers/docs/apis/json-rpc/#eth_getlogs) method with the corresponding topics.

 From Safe creation, the transaction service stores each contract change on the `SafeStatus` model as `nonce`, `owners`, etc. The latest and current status of a Safe is stored as `SafeLastStatus` for easy database access and optimization.

-The following endpoints let us know the current indexing status of the Safe transaction service:
+The following endpoints show the current indexing status of the Safe Transaction Service:
 - `/v1/about/indexing/`

 Response example: